marknagelberg/llm_repo_assistant/README.md

 power of ChatGPT to edit a repo from within ChatGPT.
 It can of course also work with any LLM that is able to understand and interact with HTTP APIs.

+See a basic demo [here](https://x.com/MarkNagelberg/status/1652074221898723329) demonstrating some of LLM Repo Assistant's capabilities.

 ## WARNING

 This is in early stages of development.
 It provides the LLM with read